omermir123/AI-final-project/README.md

 We implemented both genetic algorithm and q-learning algorithm to compare their performances in this task with different situations.

 ## Envroinment
-for the parking lot GUI we used an open source environment we found on GITHUB: https://github.com/Pandas-Team/Automatic-Parking
+we used an open source virtual environment we found on GITHUB: https://github.com/Pandas-Team/Automatic-Parking

 ## genetic algorithm